geomob/geomob-website/podcast/episode-59.markdown

 <div class="pt20">
-Steven chats with Geomob regular <a href="https://twitter.com/Thierry_G">Thierry Gregorius</a>, who recently started <a href="https://truehorizoncoaching.com">True Horizon Coaching</a>, a coaching consultancy focused on helping develop professionals in the geospatial sector.
+Steven chats with Geomob regular <a href="https://twitter.com/Thierry_G">Thierry Gregorius</a>, who recently started <a href="https://truehorizoncoaching.com">True Horizon Coaching</a>, a coaching consultancy focused on helping develop professionals, and leaders of startups and small businesses across the geospatial sector.
 Thierry brings a wealth of geospatial experience to the new business, having worked in various roles and organizations across the industry for 25 years.
 Thierry shares why he started the business, the role of a coach, and advice for anyone looking to take their geospatial career to the next level.
 </div>

 <div class="pt20">